-At the request of the Department of Public Health we have included fact sheets on our website.
-Campers attending a camp are not considered to be at an increased risk.
+At the request of the Department of Public Health we are providing this fact sheet on Meningococcal disease here.
+Campers attending a resident camp are not considered to be at an increased risk.
 The United States Centers for Disease Control, Massachusetts Department of Public Health and the Mayflower Council encourage everyone to be safe outdoors.
 Diseases associated with ticks and mosquitoes are growing threats in Massachusetts.
 When outdoors, please take necessary precautions as suggested by the Centers for Disease Control.